MtitiTendai/Adidas-Sales-Analysis-Dashboard/README.md

 Insights and Recommendations – From the analysis, I observed that Adidas had peak sales in July, while February and October were low-performing months.
 The West region and retailers like West Gear and Foot Locker led in total revenue.
 Products such as Men’s Street Footwear and Women’s Apparel performed exceptionally well.
 I recommended boosting marketing in off-peak months, investing in underperforming regions, and improving e-commerce performance on platforms like Amazon.

-# Visulisation Process for Dashboard
+# Visualisation Process for Dashboard

 KPI Cards for high-level metrics (sales, units, margin)